-Note: When restoring defaults, the setting and parameters of your Gateway are restored to their default values.
+Note: When restoring defaults, the setting and parameters of your router are restored to their default values.
 This includes the Administrator password.
 A user-specified password will no longer be valid.
+All saved automatic and manual backup configuration files will also be deleted.
+If needed, be sure to save your configuration file to a local computer or to your VZ account before performing the restore factory defaults.